graphs4value/refinery-tutorials/filesystem/readme.md

 ![alt text](https://github.com/graphs4value/refinery-tutorials/blob/main/filesystem/fig2.png)

 ### Partial models
-- Notice that the instance model elements are coexisting with the nodes representing the types
+- Notice that the instance model elements are coexisting with ```<type>::new``` nodes representing the prototypes of newly created objects.

 - Check the disabled `equals` and `exist` predicates. check the visual annotation of those predicates in the visualization (dashed line, shadow).